ga-curriculum/seb-pre-work-adding-content-to-a-webpage/README.md

 **1. Create an `<h2>` and add the text: `Bringing people together over artisanal coffee and fresh pastries`.**

-Remember to click the "View Test Results" button to run the tests, which will confirm that your code is correct.
+Remember to click the **View Test Results** button to run the tests, which will confirm that your code is correct.

 <iframe   sandbox="allow-scripts allow-top-navigation allow-top-navigation-by-user-activation allow-forms allow-popups allow-same-origin"  height="400" style="width: 100%;" scrolling="no" title="Adding a Heading" src="https://codepen.io/GAmarketing/embed/vEYxWvj?default-tab=html%2Cresult&editable=true" frameborder="no" loading="lazy" allowtransparency="true" allowfullscreen="true">
   See the Pen <a href="https://codepen.io/GAmarketing/pen/vEYxWvj">